 - All patients must undergo COVID-19 testing 72 hours prior to your procedure.
-You can be tested at the Emerson drive-up testing site located outside the emergency department or at Emerson Urgent Care in Littleton.
+You can be tested at the Emerson drive-up testing site located at 200 Baker Ave Extension in Concord, or at Emerson Urgent Care in Littleton.
 Someone will call you to schedule this test and provide further instructions.

 - After testing, patients must:

 - Self-quarantine at home prior to coming into the hospital for your procedure to reduce your chance of exposure.
 This includes limiting your exposure to anyone outside of your household.
 Plan ahead — prior to your test, be sure you have all essential items so you do not have to leave your home during quarantine.

 - If you develop any symptoms such as fever, cough, or shortness of breath, call your surgeon’s office.
 They will determine the appropriate next steps for you.

 - Emerson’s Clough Surgical Center has a separate, dedicated entrance that is only accessible for patients undergoing surgery.
 All other patients and staff enter through the main entrance or the emergency department.

 - Upon arrival, you will be given a mask to wear and instructed on how to proceed to the surgical preoperative area to check in.

 - Our waiting rooms are set up with social distancing in mind.
 However, surgical patients are brought directly into the preoperative area upon check in.